angulartics/angulartics2/src/lib/providers/launch/README.md

 ### Setting Up Tags

+Once set up, Angulartics [usage](https://github.com/angulartics/angulartics2#usage) is the same regardless of provider

 Now is the time to setup tracking in Launch.
 [Here is a great post](http://webanalyticsfordevelopers.com/2018/11/06/basic-tracking-remix-contains-launch/) explaining how a basic tracking setup can be done.

-### _For detailed instructions on how to send tracking events in a component or in a template check out the documentation for [Tracking Events](https://github.com/angulartics/angulartics2/wiki/Tracking-Events)._
+_For detailed instructions on how to send tracking events in a component or in a template check out the documentation for [Tracking Events](https://github.com/angulartics/angulartics2/wiki/Tracking-Events)._